csvance/csvance.github.io/_posts/2018-05-22-keras-tensorrt-jetson.markdown

 More information on the .pb export and .uff conversion is available from [nVidia][uff]

 ## 3. Loading the .uff into TensorRT C++ Inference API
-I have create a generic class which can load the graph from a .uff file and setup TensorRT for inference.
+I have created a generic class which can load the graph from a .uff file and setup TensorRT for inference.
 It supports any number of inputs and outputs and is available on my [Github][cpp].
 It can be built with [nVidia nSight Eclipse Edition][eclipse] using a remote toolchain [(instructions here)][nsight]

 ### Caveats
 - Keep in mind that many layers are not supported by TensorRT 3.0.
 The most obvious omission is BatchNorm, which is used in many different types of deep neural nets.